albertogasparin/react-starterkit/README.md

 **Missing CSS-defined assets when testing on a VM or network-connected device**
 This is a known limitation of [style-loader](https://github.com/webpack/style-loader/issues/55).
 The assets URL produced by that loader are absolute, so you need to explicitly set your host LAN IP address.
 Example: `HOST=192.168.1.2 npm run watch`

+**Lodash method returns an error even if used correctly**
+This is probably due to a feature being turned off by [Lodash Webpack Plugin](https://github.com/lodash/lodash-webpack-plugin).
+See `webpack.config.js`.

 **Startup / build time incredibly slow**
 Make sure you are using npm@3, as it [makes compilation 2x to 5x faster](https://phabricator.babeljs.io/T3067).
 If you are on npm@2, delete `node_modules` folder, update npm globally with `npm install -g npm` and then reinstall the deps.